learning4better/english/README.md

    Im all set to go or started
    I have also done
     I also update
+    We will get good day
+     I will get some coins

 #their how to use it we use this to say someone car like below example